Skip to main content

 docker compose logs -f [service-name]

-Common service names: app, nginx, mysql, redis.
+Common service names: app, nginx, mysql, redis, queue-worker, dialer-worker, amd-worker.

 Updating OPBX